Viper Documentation

 When you sell a token, Viper automatically checks if you have active limit sell orders for that same token.
 If any orders exceed your remaining balance after the sell, they are automatically cancelled.
 The sell confirmation shows how many orders were cancelled.

-Note: The platform fee is deducted from the SOL (Solana), ETH (Base/Ethereum), BNB (BSC), or HYPE (Hyperliquid) you receive after the swap.
+Note: The platform fee is deducted from the SOL (Solana), ETH (Base/Ethereum/Robinhood), BNB (BSC), or HYPE (Hyperliquid) you receive after the swap.

 Positions